-Having an innovative and competitive K-12 education marketplace that includes traditional district schools, public charter schools, and online learning with simplified, stable, and equitable funding.
-Continued measurement of our state's education outcomes from early childhood through college and career.

-Stable, consistent, and appropriate education funding that enhances economic development, CTE programs, graduation rates, and school safety.

-- Lowering the cost of doing business through improved transparency processes dealing with consistent audits for all public school systems, construction costs, and open bids. - Developing a revised, comprehensive K-12 funding formula that will address critical issues including, but not limited to the following: teacher shortages; school construction; facility maintenance;

-incentive pay for teachers; student testing outcomes; graduate rates; dropout rates; reading levels; workforce readiness; modernized student tracking systems pertaining to attendance counts; Career and Technical Education (CTED).

-- An innovative, world-class school system, that uses rigorous education standards and assessments with an emphasis on STEAM, history, civics, and business education.
-Our graduates should be nationally recognized, college and career ready, financially literate and prepared to compete aggressively in the global marketplace. - New approaches to funding Arizona's public education system that provide adequate resources by thoroughly evaluating State Trust Lands maximization, equity of cross-delivery models pursuant to financial reporting, student transportation, special needs students' requirements and reconsideration of districts' access to property taxes. - The Arizona Education Progress Meter, which elevates a set of widely accepted education indicators by which Arizonans can measure our state's progress in education from early childhood education through college and career.
+- • • - Having an innovative and competitive K-12 education marketplace that includes traditional district schools, public charter schools, and online learning with simplified, stable, equitable funding. - ° Continued measurement of our state's education outcomes from early childhood through college and career. - Stable, consistent, and appropriate education funding that enhances economic development, CTE programs, graduation rates, and school safety. - ° Lowering the cost of doing business through improved transparency processes dealing with consistent audits for all public school systems, construction costs, and open bids. - • - Developing a revised, comprehensive K-12 funding formula that will address critical issues including, but not limited to the following: teacher shortages; school construction; facility maintenance; incentive pay for teachers; student testing outcomes; graduate rates; dropout rates; reading levels; workforce readiness; modernized student tracking systems pertaining to attendance counts; Career and Technical Education (CTED). - • - An innovative, world-class school system that uses rigorous education standards and assessments with an emphasis on STEAM, history, civics and business education.
+Our graduates should be nationally recognized, college and career ready, financially literate and prepared to compete aggressively in the global marketplace. - • - New approaches to funding Arizona's public education system that provide adequate resources by thoroughly evaluating State Trust Lands maximization, equity of crossdelivery models pursuant to financial reporting, student transportation, special needs students' requirements and reconsideration of districts' access to property taxes. - • - The Arizona Education Progress Meter, which elevates a set of widely accepted education indicators by which Arizonans can measure our state's progress in education from early childhood education through college and career. - • - A proper long-term solution to the K-12 aggregate expenditure limit that eliminates the annual need to adjust the cap, allows for proper local budgeting, and respects the will of the voters.